 - It gives the colour indication for migration of DNA.
-Electrophoresis progression can be monitored due to the BPB.
+Electrophoresis progression can be monitored by using the BPB (bromophenol blue).

 - The loading dye gives density to the DNA.
 The DNA solution is less dense, hence it comes out from the well.
-The loading dye contains the Ficoll or glycerol which gives density to the DNA.
-Therefore DNA cannot come out from the well.
+The loading dye contains the Ficoll or glycerol gives density to the DNA.
+Therefore DNA cannot get out from the well.

 - It settled DNA into the bottom of the well.
 The settled DNA can migrates properly and gives nice and sharpened bands on to gel.

 BPB runs parallel to 100bp in 0.8% agarose gel, 150bp in 2% agarose gel and 50bp in 3% agarose gel concentration, so it runs ahead of the DNA fragment.
-Because of this, DNA does not run out from agarose gel.
+Because of this, DNA migration can be strictly monitored.

 Read another article of gel electrophoresis series: Role of EtBr in molecular genetics and cytogenetics

 We can also monitor sample overflow, cross-contamination or leakage due to the colour composition of loading dye.